pac4j/pac4j/documentation/blog/pac4j_v4_is_coming.md

 - Support for the OIDC back-channel and front-channel logouts
 - Load the profiles in the `ProfileManager` (from the session or not) like in the `DefaultSecurityLogic` via the `getLikeDefaultSecurityLogic` and `getAllLikeDefaultSecurityLogic` methods
 - REVERT: remove the ID token in the `removeLoginData`  method (previously `clearSensitiveData`)
+- The `pac4j-saml` module is saved as the legacy `pac4j-saml-opensamlv3` module and upgraded to JDK 11 and OpenSAML v4

 ## Enjoy *pac4j* v4!